The Macroeconomics of Bargain Hunting , by Greg Kaplan and Guido Menzio

 So, we will Talk and Toast, on this very special occasion, and I hope you will be there too.

 The Review of Economic Dynamics (RED) is the official journal of the Society for Economic Dynamics.
 The journal publishes meritorious original contributions to dynamic economics.
 The scope of the journal is intended to be broad and to reflect the view of the Society for Economic Dynamics that the field of economics is unified by the scientific approach to economics.
 We publish contributions in any area of economics provided they meet the highest standards of scientific research.
 In particular, RED publishes original articles on applications of dynamic economic theory to a wide variety of problems in economics.
 Related measurement and empirical papers are also welcomed.

 RED strives to deliver fast and efficient turnaround of manuscripts, without compromising the quality of the refereeing process.
 Besides desk rejections, virtually all submitted manuscripts receive two referee reports.
-In 2011, RED received 268 submissions.
-As of June 2012, all of these submissions had already received at least a first decision.
-The mean processing time from submission to first decision was 7.6 weeks or 53 days.
+In 2012, RED received 270 submissions (we had 268 submissions in 2011).
+As of July 2013, all of these submissions had already received at least a first decision.
+The mean processing time from submission to first decision was 8.8 weeks or 60 days.
 The table below describes the distribution of first decisions by type: desk reject, reject after review, and revise and resubmit (which includes both minor and major revisions requested).

 Number of decisions

 Within 3 months

 4 to 5 months